How to Donate Real Estate as a Gift

 The Steps to a Donation

-Initial inquiries often originate from a nonprofit or advisor inquiring for a donor or client who may own a property suitable for a charitable gift.
-We do not expect any of those involved in the early discussions to be experts in real estate giving or to be able to perform an initial property assessment.
+Initial inquiries may originate from a donor, the donor’s advisor, or a nonprofit referring us to a potential gift.
+We do not expect any of those involved in the early discussions to be real estate experts or to be able to perform an initial assessment of the property’s suitability as a charitable gift.
 We may see value in a deal that others don’t.

-In fact, we encourage our nonprofits and advisors to get donors to the point where everyone simply “wants to learn more”, which is perfect time for the exploratory call to Realty Gift Fund.
+In fact, we encourage our nonprofits and advisors to guide the original discussion to the point where everyone simply “wants to learn more”.
+Therefore…

 Step 1

-So, the first call may be with the nonprofit or advisor acting on a donor’s request to test if a property is likely acceptable.
-We appreciate and encourage these calls.
+The first call may be from the nonprofit or advisor acting on a donor’s request to test if a property is likely acceptable.
+A minimum of information is needed, and we appreciate and encourage these calls.

 Step 2